Universal-Team/db/docs/_3ds/calculathreeds.md

   src="https://user-images.githubusercontent.com/16072534/104121441-80dd5a00-533e-11eb-9954-a5a6c10dd60e.png"
   alt="image" style="max-width: 100%;"></a></p>

-  <p>As before, please report bugs you find if they can be reproduced, with an explanation
+  <p dir="auto">As before, please report bugs you find if they can be reproduced,
-  :)</p>'
+  with an explanation :)</p>'
 updated: '2021-01-10T11:32:55Z'
 version: v0.2
 version_title: Complex number time!